-This powerful chapter actively goes after many of the myths about first contact.
+This powerful chapter actively goes after many of the myths about the first contact.
 We see that the English set up camp in a bad spot.
 We get some insight into what Powhatan might have thought of the Europeans—and how he might have hoped to have gained from his relationship with them.
 We also see the truth behind the “Pocahontas rescued John Smith” story.

 Chapter 4 Jamestown

-With this chapter we see that things get desperate at Jamestown.
+With this chapter, we see that things get desperate at Jamestown.
 The English start to take captives and demand help from the Native Americans, but really have very little power.
-This chapter also starts to talk more about Pocahontas and the role she played as a go between for the English and her people.
+This chapter also starts to talk more about Pocahontas and the role she played as a go-between for the English and her people.

 Chapter 5 Kidnapped